Barracuda fish facts - main - peces barracuda

 5. Demand a commitment to protect the oceans through the vote

-The people who represent us politically have the power to increase your personal impact on the oceans.
-Supporting policies committed to the environment is a way of speaking for our oceans.
+The people who represent us politically have the power to amplify your personal impact in protecting the oceans.
+Supporting policies committed to the environment is a way to speak up for our oceans.

-6. Support those who are already working for the oceans.
+7. Support those who are already working to protect the oceans.

 ” The world will not be destroyed by those who do evil, but by those who watch them without doing anything.” – Albert Einstein.